 Another option in Florence is La Tana Dei Leoni, an amazing guesthouse right in front of the Ponte Vecchio.
 It was an amazing room and great value for money – I would highly recommend this over Hotel Calzaiuoli for anyone with a slightly lower budget!
 Click here to book your stay at La Tana Dei Leoni!

-The Monuments of Piazza dei Miracoli
+The Monuments of Piazza dei Miracoli in Pisa

 1. Visiting the Leaning Tower: one of the 7 Wonders of the World